Coast Guardsmen donate to Ozanam Inn

-Members from the Coast Guard’s Eighth District sort through clothing items collected to donate to Ozanam Inn, January 19, 2017.
+Members from the Coast Guard’s Eighth District bring in collected clothing items to donate to Ozanam Inn.
 The community outreach subcommittee of the Leadership Development Advisory Committee collected clothing items during Operation Warm Embrace to help build community relationships with the local New Orleans area.

 |Date Taken: